Stoicism is a philosophical tradition with roots in Greek and Roman antiquity. Its founder was Zeno (3rd century B.C.).

 Zeno held his classes on a painted porch or stoa.
-This stoa – decorated with mythological scenes, and still visible in Athens today – is the site from which the name “Stoicism” comes.
+This stoa, decorated with mythological scenes and still visible in Athens today, is the site from which the word “Stoicism” originates.

 Stoicism has proven to be a vibrant and influential philosophy across the centuries.

-Its proponents have included the Roman playwright and statesman Seneca; the Roman slave-turned-freeman Epictetus; and the Roman emperor Marcus Aurelius.
-Later, the influence of Stoicism can be found in Christian theology, Modern Philosophy (Kant, Humphrey, & Kant, 1983), and Cognitive-Behavioral Psychology (Baltzly, 2018).
+Its proponents have included the Roman playwright and statesman Seneca, the Roman slave-turned-freeman Epictetus, and the Roman emperor Marcus Aurelius.
+Later, the influence of Stoicism can be found in Christian theology, modern philosophy (Kant & Humphrey, 1983), and cognitive behavioral psychology (Baltzly, 2018).

 This article contains:

 “Stoicism” is commonly defined as being at peace throughout life’s ups and downs.
 It denotes a calmness in the face of pain, pleasure, grief, and joy.
 However, there is more to Stoicism than keeping one’s cool.

 Stoicism is a very individualistic philosophy.
 It focuses on how the individual can develop the “virtues” necessary to harmonize with “nature.”

 Nature is a broad concept for the Stoics.
 It encompasses the natural world and its forces, patterns of interplay in human society, and the inner psyche of the individual.
 In short, their concept of nature is the whole cosmos, outer and inner.

 Further, this nature or cosmos is conceived as inherently orderly, obeying fixed laws of cause and effect.